yaejin91/eggercise/README.md

 * Tabs must be 2 spaces
 * Tabs must be stored as spaces, not tabs characters
-* Function names are camelcase and start with an uppercase
+* Function names are camelcase
+* Constructor functions, including Angular controllers and services, start with uppercase
+* All other functions should start with lowercase
 * Variable names are camelcase and start with a lowercase
 * Names do not have '-' or '_' characters in them